ryanflorence/SlideShow/README.md

 Extensible mid-level class that manages transitions of elements that share the same space, typically for slideshows, tabs, and galleries.

+View the [Docs](http://raflorence.net:8888/slideshow/) for all methods and details.

 About this Repository
 ---------------------